How To Write Briefing Notes

 The document you are currently reading is also available in pdf format.
 Click on the link to access the pdf on How to Write Briefing Notes.

 Contact Theresa McKeown & Associates by email at PSwriter@publicsectorwriting.com or by telephone toll free at 1-800-613-9121.
-We conduct public sector writing training, deliver sessional writing instruction at the University of Victoria, and review ministerial briefing, parliamentary affairs and correspondence services for government departments.
+We conduct public sector writing training, and review ministerial briefing, parliamentary affairs & correspondence services for government departments.